-In a move, not all that surprising considering his personal relocation to Texas after two decades of living in California, Tesla founder Elon Musk has announced he is moving his company headquarters from The Golden State to The Lone Star State.
-As his new home state — and where his aerospace company SpaceX launched into orbit — the move capitalizes on Texas’ Economic Development Act, which offers tax breaks as an incentive for building new facilities in the state.
+Following his personal relocation to Texas after two decades of living in California, Tesla founder Elon Musk has announced that his company headquarters will move from The Golden State to The Lone Star State.
+His new home state, which was where his aerospace company SpaceX launched into orbit, the move capitalizes on Texas’ Economic Development Act, which offers tax breaks as an incentive for building new facilities in the state.

-Austin, which Tesla now calls home, has long been a top destination for tech employers considering Texas Tech University.
-However, the state’s push to draw new facilities and provide financial incentives to settle there means Austin is now on the radar for the manufacturing industry as well.
+Austin, TX, has long been a top destination for tech employers.
+The city’s Texas Tech University generates thousands of new professionals to the workforce each year.
+In addition, the state’s push to draw new facilities and provide financial incentives to settle there means Austin is raising its profile for the manufacturing industry.

-The company is already gearing up its manufacturing workforce for the new Gigafactory location, with its Careers webpage packed with opportunities in Austin — including casting operations leader, quality operations leader, stamping operations leader, senior engineers, general assembly, quality engineers, controls engineers, instructional designers, piping designers, metrology technicians, CAD technicians, tool & die specialists, and much more.
+The company is already gearing up its manufacturing workforce for the new Gigafactory location, with numerous new opportunities in Austin — including casting operations leader, quality operations leader, stamping operations leader, senior engineers, general assembly, quality engineers, controls engineers, instructional designers, piping designers, metrology technicians, CAD technicians, tool & die specialists, and much more.
 While the facility is still under construction, the company is shifting from hiring contractors and construction workers to vetting manufacturing workers to begin production in the coming months.

 Tesla describes its manufacturing workforce as making “meaningful contributions” to its products in a demanding, fast-paced, exciting work environment.
 In its job descriptions, the company promises that superior work is rewarded, that employees will push their limits, and that workers are part of “talented teams turning unbelievable into reality.”